caipeide/autorace/README.md

 ## Train a Self-driving Car

-### Data Collection
+### 1. Data Collection
 Randomly place different obstacles on the track.

 ```console
 $ python manage.py drive --js
 ```

-### Model Training
+### 2. Model Training
 ```console
 $ python manage.py train --model models/resnet18.pth --type resnet18
 ```

-#### Accelerate your model
+#### 2.1 Accelerate your Model
 ```console
 $ python accel_model.py --model models/resnet18.pth --half --type resnet18
 ```
-### Model Testing
+### 3. Model Testing
 ```console
 $ python manage.py drive --model models/resnet18_trt.pth --half --trt --type resnet18
 ```

 ## Notes

-1. Remember to configure the system on Jetson Nano to 5W mode to increase battery life (default: MAXN) `sudo nvpmodel -m1`
-2. Do not directly turn off the power when system is running.
+1. Do not directly turn off the power when system is running.
 Open a terminal and do`sudo shutdown`first to shutdown the OS system, then turn off the power.
-3. If the RC-Car crashes into the track fence at a high speed, the front wheels are likely to get stuck at their drive rods.
-Then you need to remove the two drive rods and reinstall them, which is a little troublesome. *It is suggested to simply remove the drive rod of the two front wheels, then this problem can be solved.*
+2. If the RC-Car crashes into the track fence at a high speed, the front wheels are likely to get stuck at their drive rods.
+Then you have to remove the two drive rods and reinstall them, which is a little troublesome. *It is suggested to simply removing the drive rod of the two front wheels, then this problem can be solved.* **Other hardware modifications are not allowed.**
+3. You are free to DIY your own algorithms to drive the car for competition, but the following functions in this repo should be kept:
+   1. Press `ENTER` to start the car immediately when using autopilot mode

 ## Other Useful Toturials